cies/resume/README.md

 Looking at some Latex resumes online I found non that I really liked, so I gave it my best shot.
 I made it into a well documented project as I expect more geeks want their resume to be typeset like this.
-I don't really feel like making it into 'library', unless someone can convince me of the benefits; in the meantime just "fork it on GitHub".
+I don't really feel like making it into library, unless someone can convince me of the benefits; in the meantime just "fork it on GitHub".

 It uses TeX Gyre Pagella, a font similar to Pallatino that is often used for books.
-When compiled with `XeLateX` it has 'lower case numerals', which I think look very nice.
+When compiled with XeLaTeX it has 'lower case numerals', which I think look very nice.

 Except the horizonal lines and bullets everything is made of text.